πŸš€ Getting Started

 To start with an application:

-npx create-dana-app my-app
+npx @wiztivi/dana-cli create-app my-app

 then you can access the folder and start the server.
 Typically: